-FDA pledges support for med tech initiativeDecember 3rd, 2012 in Medications /
+FDA pledges support for med tech initiativeDecember 3, 2012 in Medicine & Health / Medications

 (AP)—The Food and Drug Administration says it will collaborate with medical device manufacturers on a public-private partnership designed to speed up the development of new medical technology.